-If supported by the Member Organization and also approved by the Chair and Vice Chair of the Competitions Committee, the CE and DCE are appointed.
+If supported by the Member Organization and also approved by the Board members responsible for Competitions Committee leadership, the CE and DCE are appointed.
 A list of all approved CEs and DCEs is published before the Competitions Committee meeting at C-12 months.

-Time Process C-2 months Director of Skills Competition informs the Technical Delegates and Experts who is eligible to stand for the SMT.
+Time Process C-2 months Director of Skills Competitions informs the Technical Delegates and Experts who is eligible to stand for the SMT.
 Eligible persons requested to confirm willingness to nominate.
 List of nominations posted on Expert Centre.
 At Competition Skill Competition Manager checks eligible Experts willing to stand and calls for further volunteers and updates list accordingly.
 18:00 C4 Nomination process completed and locked.
 Election process starts immediately.
 Experts log into Expert Centre and vote for three Experts in order of preference.
 By 14:00 C+1 Election process completed.
 Skill Competition Manager generates results.
-Experts log into Expert Centre and digitally sign results.1
+Experts log into Expert Centre and digitally sign results.1 Before leaving Competition venue Skill Competition Manager submits CE and DCE recommendations to the Director of Skills Competitions.
+By C+2 months Director of Skills Competitions advises compatriot Technical Delegate and seeks provisional support.
+About C-12 months WSI seeks support from the Technical Delegate (copy to Official Delegate) of the Member Organization for their Expert(s) to be designated CE or DCE.
+If supported by the Member Organization and also approved by the Board members responsible for Competitions Committee leadership, the CE and DCE are appointed.
+A list of all approved CEs and DCEs is published before the Competitions Committee meeting at C-12 months.